MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 > [!Note]
 > If you have installed Python in the default location of **/usr/lib/python3.7**, you can skip this section.

-If you build your own version of Python 3.7, you will need to follow the following steps so that SQL Server can find and load your custom installation.
+If you build your own version of Python 3.7, you'll need to follow the following steps so that SQL Server can find and load your custom installation.

 #### Update the environment variables